calchiwo/WodiNote/README.md

 ## Support

 Have feedback, questions, or ideas?
-Reach me on X (Twitter): @calchiwo
+Reach me on X (Twitter): [@calchiwo](https://x.com/calchiwo)

 ---

 ## License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) : see the LICENSE file for details.